untube/1E-videos-reproduction-ms/README.md

 # Video-Reproduction-ms

 This is an application written in go, which purpose is to serve as a microservice for streaming videos and managing the content related to the video stream.
+Streaming is made through a technique is called pseudo-streaming.
+Pseudo-Streaming is a techinque used by various video platforms such as youtube (FYI)

 ## Getting Started